Cirkit Designer Logo

 void loop() {

-// Read the state of GPIOA1
+// Read the button state (GPA1)

-int buttonState = mcp.digitalRead(1);
+bool buttonState = mcp.digitalRead(1);

-// Toggle GPIOA0 based on button state
+// Turn the LED (GPA0) on or off based on the button state

-if (buttonState == LOW) {
+if (buttonState == LOW) { // Button pressed

-mcp.digitalWrite(0, HIGH); // Turn on LED
+mcp.digitalWrite(0, HIGH); // Turn LED on

 } else {

-mcp.digitalWrite(0, LOW); // Turn off LED
+mcp.digitalWrite(0, LOW); // Turn LED off

 }